 iPhone FM transmitters

 Again, there are lots of options on Amazon, but we think the Belkin In Car Tunecast 6 Universal FM Transmitted is a good buy.
-It’s normally £31.31, but is reduced to £26,88 at the time of writing (you can buy it here).
-The benefit here is you can choose between a model with an audio jack and one with a Lightning Connection, for those newer phones that lack the audio jack.
+It's £33.15 for the 3.5mm jack version, or a more expensive £64.60 if you want a Lightning connector instead (you can buy it here).
 It also comes with a charger that fits in the car cigarette lighter/power socket, and via this you can also charge your iPhone.

 This is the main problem with the FM transmitter solution - there are many radio stations out there so you could hit some interference even if the device usually broadcasts in little used frequencies.
 You can of course change that frequency manually, but you might end up taking some time finding the perfect one, only to move to another geographical location on your travels and have to do the process all over again.